tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_curl_with_petstore.md

 Find your pet's name by passing the ID into the `/pet/{petID}` endpoint:

-1. In your mypet.json file, copy the first `id` value.
+1. In your **mypet.json** file, copy the first `id` value.
 2. Use this curl command to get information about that pet ID, replacing `51231236` with your pet ID.

     ```bash
     curl -X GET --header "Accept: application/json" "http://petstore.swagger.io/v2/pet/51231236"
     ```

-    The response contains your pet name and other information:
+    The response contains your pet's name and other information:

     ```json
     {"id":51231236,"category":{"id":4,"name":"test"},"name":"mr. fluffernutter","photoUrls":["string"],"tags":[{"id":0,"name":"string"}],"status":"available"}